se-rmutl/engse206-lab/term-project/final-task/Task#1-Implementation-Guide.md

 **Symptoms:**
 ```
-Error: no such table: Users
+Error: no such table: users
 ```

 **Solution:**